Port and Rail Access Featuring 1.1 miles of bulkhead with 13 piers and two rail lines

 Air and Land Access Tremendous transportation resources are a strategic advantage in Clay County.

-JAX International Airport is within an hour's drive.
+JAX International Airport is 26 miles from Clay County.
 The Keystone Heights Airport in the southern portion of Clay County features 3 runways, the largest being 5044 feet in length and 100 feet in width.

 I-10 and I-95 are easily accessed from the I-295 Beltway in northern Clay County.
 The First Coast Expressway is under construction and will connect I-10 in Duval County to I-95 in St. Johns County running through the center of Clay County.